Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 [`dqn_agent.py`](./src/dqn_agent.py) learns from the experiences by updating the parameters of its neural network.
 [`dqn_model.py`](./src/dqn_model.py) declares the neural network of dqn_agent.py.
 [`cityflow_env.py`](./src/cityflow_env.py) declares the state-action-reward representation of the environment the agent is interacting with.
-[`tuning.py`](./src/tuning.py) is used to tune the hyperparameters by looping over the given hyperparameters and evaluating the performance with baseline methods.
+[`tuning.py`](./src/tuning.py) loops over the given hyperparameters and evaluates the performance with baseline methods.

 ---